AmadeusITGroup/cloud-cost-allocation/README.md

 ### Cost allocation types in cost allocation data

 The default value of *ProviderCostAllocationType* in cost allocation data is *'Key'*.
-Two other types of cost allocation are supported:
+Three other types of cost allocation are supported:
 1. *'CloudTagSelector'*
     * The consumer service instances are not explicitly specified in the cost allocation data
         * They are inferred as the ones consuming the cloud cost items whose tags match the *ProviderCostAllocationCloudTagSelector* expression
     * The cost allocation keys are set as the amortized costs of the matching cloud cost items
     * This type of cost allocation is convenient to allocate costs to consumer services that run directly on the cloud proportionally to their cloud costs
+    * See example in the test `test3`
 2. *'Cost'*
     * The cost is allocated to the consumer services proportionally to their amortized costs
     * Technically, amortized costs are globally allocated to service instances in a first time, while ignoring this type of cost allocation
     * The amortized costs resulting from this cost allocation are used in a second pass as cost allocation keys to perform the actual cost allocation
     * Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation graph
+    * See example in the test `test3`
+3. *'DefaultProduct'*
+    * By default, the cost of the provider service is allocated to the specified product(s)
+    * This type of cost allocation is convenient to implement centrally a default cost allocation to products, which is overriden by service owners when the latter provide cost allocation data
+    * See example in the test `test8`

 Examples of *'CloudTagSelector'* and *'Cost'* cost allocation types are available in the test `test3`.